The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: Basic definitions and a first analysis of regularity

 \subsection{Some particular classes of hypersurfaces}

 We begin with the classes of free and nearly free hypersurfaces in $\PP^n$ ($n\geq 2$).
 A hypersurface is free if the syzygy module of $J_f$ is free \cite{DStFS}.
-This situation, that forces the existence of singularity in codimension 2, corresponds to a rich geometry that have attracted a lot of interest, in particular in connection with the study of hyperplane arrangements.
-The geometry is actually so rich and interesting that recently the class of nearly free hypersurfaces have been introduced \cite{DStFS,Abe}.
-Following \cite{Abe}, a hypersurface is nearly free if its Milnor algebra $M(f)$ admits a graded free resolution of the form
+The notion of {\em nearly free} appears for curves and surfaces in \cite{DStFScurve}, \cite{DStFS}, and was subsequently generalized by Abe in \cite{Abe}, who also defined plus-one generated arrangements.
+The natural generalization of this to hypersurfaces is \begin{definition} A hypersurface is nearly free if its Milnor algebra $M(f)$ admits a graded free resolution of the form